gpsportsclub20/Vir_Pro/docs/_sources/02_CodeOnline/Excel.rst.txt

       .. code-block::

-         If Pile_Diameter = 0.45 Then
+         If Pile_Diameter == 0.45 Then

-            ' Assigning pile working load of 1,900 kN to pile of diameter 0.45 m PWL = 1,900
+            ' If pile diameter is 0.45 m, then define pile working load as 1,900 kN PWL = 1900

-         ElseIf Pile_Diameter = 0.50 Then
+         ElseIf Pile_Diameter == 0.50 Then

-            ' Assigning pile working load of 2,300 kN to pile of diameter 0.50 m
+            ' Else if pile diameter is 0.50 m, then define pile working load as 2,300 kN
-            PWL = 2,300
+            PWL = 2300

          Else

-            ' Assigning pile working load of 3,000 kN to pile of diameter 0.60 m
+            ' Else, define pile working load as 3,000 kN PWL = 3000
-            PWL = 3,000

          End If